Shakespeare Masterclass

 What can I expect?

-This masterclass consists of practical and class-based work.
+This masterclass consists of practical work and text analysis.
 There may also be some preparatory work which will be emailed to you before the course starts.

 You can expect to explore: